 Lot identification or other identification strategies are essential in product recall and also help effective stock rotation.
 Each container of food should be permanently marked to identify the producer and the lot.
-The General Standard for the Labelling of Prepackaged Foods (CXS 1-1985) applies.
+The General Standard for the Labelling of Pre-packaged Foods (CXS 1-1985)7 applies.

-A traceability/product tracing system should be designed and implemented according to the Principles for Traceability/Product Tracing as a Tool within a Food Inspection and Certification System (CXG 60-2006), especially to enable the recall of the products, where necessary.
+A traceability/product tracing system should be designed and implemented according to the Principles for Traceability/Product Tracing as a Tool within a Food Inspection and Certification System (CXG 60-2006),8 specifically to enable the recall of the products, where necessary.